rosell-dk/picoQuery/README.md

 ##### Completed:
 - More API: jQuery.noConflict(), .after(), .before(), .closest(), .eq(), .insertAfter(), .insertBefore(), .offset(), .offsetParent(), .remove(), .replaceWith(), .text(), .prependTo()
-- Improved compatibility of .append(), .appendTo, .prepend() and constructor
-- build id will change.
-Right now, the selected methods are encoded with 4 bits (0-f).
-It will be increased to 6 bits in order to get even shorter URLs.
 - picoQuery now defines window.jQuery, and overwrites it if it exist.
 Also, picoQuery no longer cowardly steps aside when $ is already defined.
 Like in jQuery, you can get $ restored with jQuery.noConflict().
 The philosophy behind this change is that picoQuery should behave exactly like jQuery, so they can be used interchangably.
 This ensures that swapping between jQuery and picoQuery really is just a matter of changing the library and also ensures that there will be no unpleasant surprises when picoQuery falls back to jQuery.
+- Improved compatibility of .append(), .appendTo, .prepend() and constructor

-##### Work in progress:
+##### TODO:
+- build id will change.
+Right now, the selected methods are encoded with 4 bits (0-f).
+It will be increased to 6 bits in order to get even shorter URLs. **Work in progress**
 - CDN.
 Not just full versions - ALL combinations! (a pull server).
 It will probably be on URLs like these: https://cdn.picoquery.com/picoquery0.2-A2fa0.min.js.
 I will also allow URLs like these: https://cdn.picoquery.com/picoquery0.2-addClass-css.min.js.
 That is: You can specify the build options directly in the URL, so you don't have to go to the builder in order to add a feaure.

 #### Features planned for 0.4: